Pearapps/AppStartupPerformanceTalk/AppStartup.md

 - Time Profiler
 - Network

-^ These are the main instruments
+^-These are the main instruments
-We use these to check out what our app is doing and finding performance issues Not going to go to much into these but will cover the System Usage instrument later
+- We use these to check out what our app is doing and finding performance issues
+- Not going to go to much into these but will cover the System Usage instrument later
+- There are also a bunch of really great instruments to help you - so check it out

 ---